 Massage therapists can use many different techniques to facilitate deep tissue massage.
 The goal of any of these methods is simply to provide deep pressure to the muscles and connective tissue.

 Therapists can apply this pressure using their hands, forearms or elbows to apply pressure to particular points in the body.
 Most of these methods of pressure application come into the body at an angle, rather than pushing straight down.
 This allows the practitioner to target deeper tissues, instead of “smashing” into the bones and more superficial body tissues.

 Therapists may also use cross-fiber friction, which is a very localized type of pressure that is applied with the fingers or thumbs.
 Deep friction at a right angle can release muscle tension and help loosen tight ligaments and tissues.

 Some therapists also use a technique called myofascial release, in which the therapist relaxes contracted muscles by applying pressure to the fascia, or connective tissue.
-A skilled therapist can help the client pinpoint exact areas of pain, and provide very focused relief.
+A skilled therapist can help the client pinpoint exact areas of pain like muscle knots, and provide very focused relief.

 In addition to these massage movements, the therapist may also manually stretch the patient’s body out while massage, by moving their body or asking the client to move for them to better facilitate stretching.

 Deep tissue massages are available in a variety of different environments, from med spas and relaxation type centers to individual massage therapy locations or through physical therapists or chiropractic offices.